-- This proposal offers a minimum set of contacts and priorities; services and clinicians should offer more support as they consider appropriate. - Follow-up should be provided in a flexible way to meet the needs, priorities and concerns of each individual child and caregivers. - Children with very complex conditions / specific needs may need additional specialised follow-up e.g., ROP monitoring, post-surgical follow-up. - Corrected age should be used when considering a child's growth, health, and development. - Involve key caregivers outside the family, such as early childhood professionals, to ensure a holistic view of children's wellbeing/functioning. - Children born very preterm, and their caregivers should have post discharge follow-up care initiated by the treating NICU and transition to an appropriate follow-up service with a formal handover (ideally person to person whenever possible). - Post discharge care may involve many healthcare professionals and different healthcare services, including hospitals, community practitioners, and universal services (e.g., Maternal Child Health Service).
+- 1. This proposal offers a minimum set of contacts and priorities; services and clinicians should offer more support as they consider appropriate. - 2.
+Follow-up should be provided in a flexible way to meet the needs, priorities and concerns of each individual child and caregivers. - 3.
+Children with very complex conditions/specific needs may need additional specialised follow-up, e.g. retinopathy of prematurity monitoring, post-surgical follow-up. - 4.
+Corrected age should be used when considering a child's growth, health, and development. - 5.
+Involve key caregivers outside the family, such as early childhood professionals, to ensure a holistic view of children's wellbeing/functioning. - 6.
+Children born very preterm, and their caregivers should have post discharge follow-up care planning initiated by the treating NICU and transition to an appropriate follow-up service with a formal handover (ideally person to person whenever possible). - 7.
+Post discharge care may involve many healthcare professionals and different healthcare services, including hospitals, community practitioners, and universal services (e.g., Maternal Child Health Service).
 Communication and coordination are essential to maximise efficiency, reduce duplication of effort, and minimise the burden to families.
-Appointing a lead clinical contact within a multi-disciplinary team may facilitate this. - Clinicians should be appropriately trained/upskilled to assess the priority areas listed in these guidelines. - Establishing strong professional links with larger teams of expertise may help facilitate training and maintenance of professional development. - Services should be flexible in their approach to providing follow-up based on families' preferences, clinical needs and other relevant factors.
+Appointing a lead clinical contact within a multi-disciplinary team may facilitate this. - 8.
+Clinicians should be appropriately trained/upskilled to assess the priority areas listed in these guidelines. - 9.
+Establishing strong professional links with larger teams of expertise may help facilitate training and maintenance of professional development. - 10.
+Services should be flexible in their approach to providing follow-up based on families' preferences, clinical needs, early assessment findings and other relevant factors.
 Modality options may include face to face, telehealth, or a hybrid (e.g., telehealth contacts facilitated with a local healthcare professional) based on families' preferences, clinical needs, and any other relevant factors.